Everything You Need to Know About: NE1’s Dog on the Tyne

 What is NE1’s Dog on the Tyne?

-Dog on the Tyne is one of the most popular events in NE1’s Summer in the City programme offering a day full of fun for dog parents and their pooches with activities, treats and the chance to meet other owners and their pups.
+Dog on the Tyne is one of the most popular events in NE1's summer programme of events offering a day full of fun for dog parents and their pooches with activities, treats and the chance to meet other owners and their pups.

-We all love dogs here at NE1, and with International Dog Day just around the corner, what better way to celebrate your canine companions than with a paw-some event just for them?
+We all love dogs here at NE1, and with National Dog Day just around the corner, what better way to celebrate your canine companions than with a paw-some event just for them?

 When and where is it taking place?